marwanH1998/AutomaticClockGatingDD2/README.md

                               python3 main.py<br />
                       6-a file called testUpdated.v will appear in your directory this is the enhanced version of the gl. "currently supporting sky130A only"<br />
-proceeding with the project:

-                      1- We will find out a see the output of the testbench "using alternative for gtk-wave for example"
+                      7- We found out the output of the testbench file(tb.v) using gtk-wave. proceeding with the project:
-                      2-analyzing the power consumption for each of the test cells.
+                      Analyzing the power consumption for each of the test cells.
 Libraries used:
-                      1-sky130_fd_sc_hd_dfxtp.v
-                      2-sky130_fd_sc_hddfxtp.behavioral.v
-                      3-sky130_fd_sc_hd_udp_dff_p_pp_pg_n.v
-                      4-the cells.v file has the following libraries:
-                             sky130_fd_sc_hd_dfxtp_1 and sky130_fd_sc_hd_dlclkp got this modules
+                      1-sky130_fd_sc_hd.v
+                      2-primitives.v
+                      This can be found inside
+                      /pdks/sky130A/libs.ref/sky130_fd_sc_hd

-                      from sky130_fd_sc_hd.v.
-This can be found inside /pdks/sky130A/libs.ref/sky130_fd_sc_hd extra command to run the output and testbench can be found in Commands to Run testbench.txt and  commands to get the gatelevel will be in commands RTL to gate-level netlist.txt
+extra command to run the output,testbench,how did we reach the gatelevel netlist can be found in read.txt
  </div>

 </p>